carylstuart77/MyTrainerAndI/README.md

 With the convenience of selecting from a database of exercises for each body group, the trainer has the ability to point and click in order to build a customized exercise plan.
 Also, he can adjust the sets and reps to fit the clients goal.

-For the client, they have the ease of pulling up their plan for each day's workout and the ability to capture the last heaviest weight they were able to complete.
-Also, they can keep track of their weight, bmi and fat percentage.
-As a stretch goal their weight and body fat percentage can be displayed in graph form to visualize their progress.
+For the client, they have the ease of pulling up their plan for each day of the week and the ability to capture the last heaviest weight they were able to complete.
+By logging their weight, bmi and fat percentage, their progress is easily viewable by selecting the graph button available on the client screen, which will display their weight, body fat percentage and bmi progress.

 ### Android OS version and hardware application testing
 Nexus 5X API 22 Emulator
 Nexus 5X API 22 Emulator Landscape view prevents listview from displaying on Trainer page.
-SAMSUNG Android
+SAMSUNG Android SM-G900V v6.0.1

 ### Application State and Action Items

 MTAI is a viable Android application that runs sucesfully.
-It does need some validation checks that cause it to accept selections when not all the data has been selected.
+It does need some validation checks that cause it to accept selections where data is missing.
 In some cases it causes the application to stop running.
-Below is a list of those components that need to be built int.
+Below is a list of those components that need to be built in.

 Application needs (listed in priority order):